Lemon cheesecake with nut crumble recipe

 In this recipe for lemon cheesecake with nut crumble I have used lemon curd to add a delicious lemony flavour.
-The nut crumble is buttery very crunchy
+The nut crumble is buttery very crunchy.
+This is an easy, make-ahead dessert that everyone will love.

 I found a jar of lemon curd buried in the dark depths and thought I would do a variation of my recent strawberry cheesecake recipe.
 I still had some of the nut crumble mix left over – it keeps for ages and was still super crunchy and delicious.
 Or you can very easily adapt my easy granadilla curd recipe and make your own.